melt-umn/Abella-AG-Interface/silver_compilation/encoding.md

 We want to encode Silver grammars into Abella so we can reason about their properties.
 There are several pieces in this encoding, essentially all of which interact with each other:
-* We need to translate nonterminals into Abella kinds.
+* We need to translate nonterminals into Abella types
-* We need to translate productions into Abella types of the appropriate kinds.
+* We need to translate productions into Abella constructors of the appropriate types.
 * We need to encode equations into definitional clauses for relations, which requires encoding Silver expressions into logical expressions in Abella.